nomicflux/servant-opaleye-blog/README.md

 The lessons are the different branches.
 Each one is self-contained, creating a fully-functioning server which you can play with.

-All of this is a work in progress - please feel free to fork and/or submit pull requests if you see something which could be better done, or if anything needs to be updated to current versions of Servant and Opaleye!
+All of this is a work in progress, with typos, tortured prose, and inefficient code galore - please feel free to fork and/or submit pull requests if you see something which could be better done, or if anything needs to be updated to current versions of Servant and Opaleye!

 ## Goal